-Investigating atom segregation at interfaces to combat failure mechanisms and improve alloy performance in nanocrystalline materials
+Investigating atom segregation and clustering at interfaces to suppress failure mechanisms and enhance alloy performance (sponsor: US DOE Basic Energy Science)

 CONTACT: Professor Frederic Sansoz